 Job Assistance, Advice and Interview Techniques

 The aim of the course is to give you the best possible start in hosting a chalet with your own guests.
 Whilst on the course you will be given all the help you require to confidently apply for a seasonal chalet position.
-You will be nurtured through mock interviews with your tutors offering guidance by suggesting ways they feel your technique could improve.
+You will be nurtured through mock interviews (if required) with your tutors offering guidance by suggesting ways they feel your technique could improve.
 As employers, we know exactly what companies look for when hiring prospective employees.
-We work alongside other employers that have a high regard for chalet course.
-As a student of the Chalet Cookery School you will be GUARANTEED to stand head and shoulders ahead of any fellow applicants when applying for your dream job in the Alps this winter.
+As a student of the Chalet Cookery School you will stand head and shoulders ahead of any fellow applicants when applying for your dream job in the Alps this winter.
 Once the course has finished, extra information, including advice and assistance is openly available to you from the dedicated Chalet Cookery School aftercare team on the Chalet Cookery School Facebook page or via email.

 It cannot be stressed enough that having a well-written CV that stands out to a prospective employer is EVERYTHING.
 On average, each chalet company receives over 600 job applications each year, so competition has never been tougher.
 After booking your place on the course, as an integral part of the School’s student-assist policy – we will ask you to send us your current CV to enable our experienced staff to appraise.
 This will allow your instructor the opportunity to coach you through a private one-to-one discussion when you will be offered advice on ways to improve your CV to give you the edge over fellow applicants.